 If you have symptoms of an irritated nerve that are not getting better over time, make sure to visit your doctor for a proper diagnosis.
 Seek a consultation as soon as possible if your arms or legs feel weak or numb.

 If you are struggling to pass urine, go to the emergency department and seek medical advice immediately.

 Often, your doctor will recommend an MRI (magnetic resonance imaging) body scan before making a diagnosis.
 You'll need to lie down so the machine can scan your neck and/or back.
 This will help your doctor to identify exactly which nerve, or nerves, are compressed in your spine, as well as where they are located and how severe the problem is.

 You may also need to have an x-ray.
 This is carried out in a standing position, which makes it easier for your doctor to see the alignment of your spine.

-If your doctor suspects the nerves themselves are malfunctioning, they may also do a conduction test, which measures how fast electrical impulses travel through your nerves.
-They will apply 2 small electrode patches to the area, one stimulates the nerve with a mild electrical pulse, and the other records the resulting activity.
+If your doctor suspects the nerves themselves are malfunctioning without any compression in the spine, they may also do a nerve conduction test, which measures how fast electrical impulses travel through your nerves.
+This involves applying small electrodes - one which sends a mild electrical pulse, and the other records the resulting nerve activity.

-Treatment really depends on what’s causing the pain in your back and legs.
+Treatment really depends on what's causing the pain in your arms or legs.

-“If one of your bones has moved out of place and is putting pressure on a nerve (known as spondylolisthesis), physical therapy, medications and heat/ice therapy can all help.
+"If one of your bones has moved out of place and is putting pressure on a nerve (known as spondylolisthesis), physical therapy, medications and heat/ice therapy can all help.
 But if the pain is severe or ongoing, a spinal fusion surgery is generally effective.
-This joins 2 or more bones together using screws or bone grafts to keep them from moving around.”
+This joins 2 or more bones together using screws and bone grafts to keep them from shifting."